Jordan721/Jordan_Alexis/ReadMe.md

 }
 ```

-**Key insight:** Always check if the modal is open before responding to keyboard events to avoid interfering with other page interactions.
+💡 **Key insight:** Always check if modal is open to avoid interfering with other page interactions.

-### 3. Responsive CSS - Hiding Buttons on Mobile
+### 5. 📱 Responsive CSS

 ```css
 /* Carousel Mobile Responsive Styles */